Providing outreach health services to country communities.

 Outreach Health Services

 Many communities in regional, rural and remote Australia do not have easy access to medical specialists or allied health professionals who can diagnose and treat a variety of illnesses.
-With the support of 79 service providers, Rural Health West aims to improve access to these health services for people living across Western Australia.
+With the support of health service providers, Rural Health West aims to improve access to these health services for people living across Western Australia.
 Providing access to specialised medical services reduces the patient’s need to travel long distances to attend a consultation or receive treatment, meaning they can stay close to their home and family.

 Healthy Ears - Better Hearing, Better Listening (HEBHBL)